webtides/ocean-crm/README.md

     - See https://laravel.com/docs/9.x/controllers#actions-handled-by-resource-controller for example
 - Would it be possible to get views or pages or even components (rendered) programmatically?
   - In this case I would like to get the email templates as string without having to fetch them from the server
+- Cannot use inline styles in layouts...
+Have to use fs.readFileSync from .build directory...